apostrophecms/apostrophe-documentation/tutorials/core-concepts/users-and-permissions/managing-accesss-control.md

 ![](/.gitbook/assets/user-add-editor.png)

-Now you can create new users in the *editor* group, which will have the ability to create new content and mange the content they create, but will lack the great power --- and subsequent responsibility --- of the admin role.
+Now you can create new users in the *editor* group, which will have the ability to create new content and manage the content they create, but will lack the great power -- and great responsibility -- of the admin role.

+{% hint style='info' %}
+An admin can lock any piece type as `adminOnly` which will remove the ability of users with the `edit` permission (or otherwise customized permissions) to create or edit pieces of that type.
+{% endhint %}

 ## Advanced permissions: creating custom groups, assigning permissions for pieces

-So far we've covered two cases: the very basic situation where you really only need admins and guests, and the only slightly less simple situation where you need to add an universal editor group as well.
-Next, you'll see how to create more specific groups with more granular permissions.
+So far we've covered two cases:

+* The very basic situation where you really only need administrators and guests

+* The only slightly less simple situation where you need to add an universal editor group as well.

+Next, you'll learn how to create more specific groups with more granular permissions.

 In addition to the default groups, Apostrophe has a convention for permissions that supplies prefixes like `edit-` and `admin-` for modules.
 Using these you can create "editors" and "administrators" for specific modules and tools without providing any privileges for anything else..